tarnas14/blog/src/blog/dotfiles-rabbithole.md

 ```
 and you're good to go.

-However, when you I tried to run that, `asdf-nodejs` package tried to make sure that it's downloading trusted `node` binaries etc. As you might've guessed, today that resulted in an error.
+However, when you I tried that, `asdf-nodejs` package tried to make sure that it's downloading trusted `node` binaries etc. As you might've guessed, that resulted in an error.
 ```bash
 Authenticity of checksum file can not be assured! [...]
 ```